EPLHREU/emily-modifiers/README.md

 ## Design

+This dictionary was created with the following goals in mind:

 - Have a consistent method to type (pretty much) every shortcut
 - Do it all in only one stroke
 - Hackable and understandable to anyone who finds it useful :)

 ## Section

-There are 3 main sections:
+To acheive this, for each stroke there are 4 main sections:
-1. character
+1. Character (Purple)
-2. switcher
+2. Switcher (Orange)
-3. modifiers
+3. Modifiers (Green)
-4. unique ending
+4. Unique ending (Red)

 ![Coloured Layout Diagram](img/layout.png)

-### unique ending
+### Unique Ending

 Due to fingerspelling existing on the left hand, a uique chord with the right hand must be stroked.
 This stroke is used to uniquely identify a dictionary entry chord from any other chord.